 Okay, I know.
 This is also “touristy.”
 But you cannot visit Copenhagen and not visit Tivoli – one of the world’s oldest theme parks.
 Even if rides aren’t your thing, buy a park pass and wander around.
 I promise it is worth seeing.

 Tivoli is beautiful any time of the year, but Christmas at Tivoli is extra special.
 It easily one of my favourite things to do in Copenhagen in the winter.
 Drink some mulled wine, enjoy the epic Christmas decorations, and be transported back in time.

-I’ve spoke with many tourists who have said they were nervous to visit Christiania.
-And I was like whaaaat?
+I’ve spoke with many tourists who have said they were apprehensive to visit Christiania.
+But you shouldn’t be.
 Because if you’re letting fear dictate your decision to visit Christiania, you’re seriously missing out on one of the most unique things to do in Copenhagen.

 Freetown Christiania rules: Leave your camera in your bag in the “shopping” area, or else the locals will ask you to put it away and delete the photos.
 There is a strict “no photo policy.”